-“I like how challenging it is,” Olivia Scaffidi says, who resides in Southern California.
+“I like how challenging it is,” Olivia Scaffidi says, who resides in Southern Ontario.
 “It’s both math and science.
 Just when I feel like I kind of know what I’m doing, I found out there’s just so much more to learn.
 I really enjoy that aspect of it.
 I love working with my hands.”

 Olivia, along with her boyfriend Travis, have aspirations of engine building and racing and they share their experiences through social media channels such as Instagram and YouTube.
 Olivia in particular has always been into cars, engines and all things fast.

 “I don’t have any family into cars at all,” Scaffidi admits.
 “My passion has all come from self interest.
 What really sparked my interest specifically in engines was watching the Motor Trend show Engine Masters and just a real interest in learning how it all works.
 I love the V8 engine, so I’ve been learning everything I can.”

 “I have always been into muscle cars and old cars, and I really love late-model engines.
 I love LS engines quite a bit and my boyfriend and I started getting into the hobby of going to the junkyard every weekend and seeing what they have.
 From there, it sparked an engine project.
 We wanted to see how budget conscious we could be in putting together a really cool combination or my El Camino.”

 In addition to her love of LS engines, Olivia also prefers carbureted setups to more modern EFI, which got her interested in learning how to rebuild carburetors.

 “I’ve been having fun with that,” she says.
 “I love seeing something I worked on directly come to life.”